 Prepare a proposal for Europe’s long-term strategy for submission to the United Nations Framework for the Climate Change Convention.

-The Commission has also just released the first tangible documents on the European Green Deal that will shape all upcoming policy initiatives
+The Commission has also just released the first tangible documents on the European Green Deal that will shape all upcoming policy initiatives at EU level.

 The Green Deal Communication and its Annex outline the actions that the Commission will take in the next months and years.
 These actions will notably boost building renovations and accelerate the deployment of renewable energies as well as electromobility solutions.

 They will create growth and open up new business opportunities for companies operating in the electrotechnical sector.

 The most relevant initiatives announced by the European Commission are: Climate Neutrality & Energy

 Propose plan for moving the 2030 Greenhouse Gas (GHG) emissions reduction target which is currently set at 40% up to 50% or even 55% in summer 2020

 Propose revision of relevant legislation to deliver on increased climate ambition, including Energy Efficiency and Renewable Energy Directives by June 2021